Mechanic Resume Examples

 - American Welding Society (AWS) Certification: For mechanics involved in vehicle fabrication or repair work requiring welding, AWS Certification validates their skills and ensures they meet industry standards.

-- OEM Factory Certification: Mechanics can possess certifications directly from Original Equipment Manufacturers, such as Ford, General Motors, or Toyota, ensuring they have specialized knowledge on specific vehicle brands.
+- OEM Factory Certification: Mechanics can possess certifications directly from Original Equipment Manufacturers, such as Ford, General Motors, or Toyota, so they have specialized knowledge on specific vehicle brands.

 - Diesel Mechanic Certification: For those specializing in diesel engines, this certification verifies the mechanic's abilities to handle the complex systems unique to diesel-powered vehicles.